 3. Take warnings and academic probation seriously

 Most colleges won’t pull your financial aid as soon as your grades start falling.
 Instead, they usually will notify you with a warning that you’re close to failing the SAP guidelines.
 They also might put you on official warning or academic probation, depending on your school’s policies.

-Although you shouldn’t panic if you’re put on probation, you should take these alerts seriously.
-After you receive a warning or are put on probation, make it your No. 1 priority to improve your academic performance.
-Revisit the tips above to boost your grades.
+Don’t panic if you’re put on probation but take the alerts seriously.
+After you receive a warning or are put on probation, make it your top priority to improve your academic performance or get your coursework on track.

-Some schools also will set requirements for students on probation.
-You might need to meet with a college advisor, for instance, or write an essay outlining your plan to address issues that are holding back your progress.
-Make sure you fulfill any and all conditions your college sets forth to get out of academic probation.
+Some schools will set requirements for students on probation.
+You might need to meet with a college advisor, for instance.
+Your college may require you to retake a course or participate in tutoring sessions.
+Make sure you fulfill the conditions your college sets forth to get out of academic probation.

 Whatever your circumstances and regardless of whether you’re likely to be granted an appeal, start talking to your college advisors and financial aid officers.
+Work together to craft a plan to get back on course.
 You’ll need their help to discuss your options and find a way forward.

 4. Submit a satisfactory academic progress appeal

 Your school will have its own process for receiving satisfactory academic progress appeals, so find out what that is.
-This guide to writing a successful SAP appeal from Wayne State University might be a good place to start.
+An approved SAP appeals letter is an integral part of the process.